arkency/posts/posts/2015-04-23-bring-commonjs-to-your-asset-pipeline.md

 * you can use almost any node package directly in your Rails application through your asset pipeline
 * you don't have to stop using `//= require` directive for non-modularized assets
+* you have support for generating source maps
 * you can have [multiple bundles](https://github.com/browserify-rails/browserify-rails#multiple-bundles) and mark some libraries shared between bundles with `--require` or `--external` - this helps you to reduce size of the bundle, because you don't need to include the same library more than once

 **Cons:**